-Our website is not directed towards data subjects under the age of sixteen (16) and we request that such individuals do not provide personally data information through our website.
-If we detect that personal information has been collected from a data subject under 16 years of age on or through our website Cybercom will take the appropriate steps to cause this information to be deleted.
+Our websites and services are not directed towards data subjects under the age of sixteen (16) and we request that such individuals do not provide personally data information through our websites or other communication means.
+If we detect that personal information has been collected from a data subject under 16 years of age we will take the appropriate steps to cause this information to be deleted.

 How to exercise your rights as a data subject

 You may wish to exercise your rights as a data subject.
 These rights are not absolute and therefore a request to exercise certain rights will not always result in the requested action.

 A request for records or other request related to personal data being processed by Cybercom, must be made in writing, by using the below form Please make sure to fill in correctly, print and sign it.
 You may then either scan the form and email it to email@example.com or post the form to: Cybercom Group AB, Att.
 Data Protection Manager (DPM), Box 7574, 103 93 Stockholm, Sweden.

 We would appreciate if you informed us if there is anything that you are not satisfied with when it comes to processing of personal data.
 If you have complaints about our processing of personal data, for example, if you do not think we fulfill your rights as a data subject, you are entitled to contact the supervisory authorities.

 You may contact the supervisory authority using the following contact data:

 ul.
 Stawki 2, 00-193 Warszawa

 You may also contact the supervisory authority in other EU country where you have your habitual residence or your place of work or at the place of the alleged infringement, on the conditions stipulated by law.

 This policy is verified on an ongoing basis and updated if necessary.
 The current version of this policy has been adopted and is effective from April 29, 2019.